stefano-lombardi/stefano-lombardi.github.io/_pages/about.md

 Hello.
 I am an economist with research interests in applied labour economics and dynamic treatment evaluation.

-I am a PhD candidate in economics at Uppsala University, where I expect to graduate in spring 2019.
+I am a PhD candidate in economics at Uppsala University, where I expect to graduate in Spring 2019.
 I am also affiliated with the Institute for Evaluation of Labor Market and Education Policy (IFAU) in Uppsala, Sweden, and to the Uppsala Center for Labor Studies.